Ph.D. Program in Communication and Media

 The program offers a solid foundation in communication studies while also permitting you to design a highly individualized program of study tailored to fit your needs and interests.
 The program will provide you with advanced knowledge of the latest research and theory in the field, a solid understanding of the major analytical approaches to communication studies, and opportunities to do original and collaborative research beginning in your very first year of the program.
 To see if our program is a match for your interests, see our research strengths.

 Our faculty share a strong interest in the media's ability to advance or undermine democratic processes and institutions, their role in shaping individual and group identities, their centrality to globalization, their industrial practices, how they are regulated, and their persuasive capabilities.

 Our program provides assistance to all admitted students for the full five years of their study.
-We offer students a combination of fellowships, teaching assistantships and research assistantships that include a full tuition waiver for each term of enrollment, a stipend (ranging from $10,200 to $10,500 per term), and eligibility to participate in the University's health benefits program.
+We offer students a combination of fellowships, teaching assistantships and research assistantships that include a full tuition waiver for each term of enrollment, a stipend (approx. $12,000 per term), and eligibility to participate in the University's health benefits program.

 The department also offers Rackham Merit Fellowships (RMF) to students from culturally, geographically, or educationally underrepresented groups in our discipline or at the University.
 Currently, RMF funded students are provided with three academic years of fellowship funding and two academic years of teaching assistantships.

 For more on funding your graduate education, see Funding.